 Un, dos, tres, quatro; un dos, tres, quatro y… uuun, dos, tres, quatro!
 Our teacher was passionately clapping her hands while simultaneously tapping out the rhythm with her foot for us.
 I was taking a flamenco class in Spain.
-In Sevilla, to be exact.
+In Sevilla, the capital of flamenco, to be exact.
+Go big or go home…

 Next to me was my teenage son, clapping his own hands and tapping his foot.
 Both of us were out of our comfort zones and trying our best to keep up with our instructor.
 I was totally surprised when my athletic, but not-very-musical and certainly not-very-coordinated, high schooler agreed to join me in the class.
 I’m not sure if I was more excited about accomplishing an item from my bucket list or the awesome bonding experience I was having with my teen.
 Either way, I was relishing the moment.